-There are some great antiques, ceramics, furniture, handicrafts, and collectible items to be found around the market.
+There are some great antiques, ceramics, furniture, handicrafts, and collectible items around the market.
 Some are original and some are replicas.
 Most of the antique, furniture and handicraft shops can be found in section 26 and Jatujak plaza.

 There are Buddha images, decorative items, small and large pieces of furniture including beautiful teak wood pieces, and antique household items such as clocks, lamps, fans, and old telephones.
 Also more unusual things like old gramophones, old dentists and barbers chairs, old bicycles, and even a postbox.
 Collectible retro items, such as old signs, glasses etc can be found in sections 2 to 4.

-Ceramic shops are located in sections 17 & 19 where you can find cheap everyday homeware such as plates, mugs, and tableware, cookware as well as more expensive Benjarong porcelain.
+Ceramic shops can be found in sections 17 & 19 where you can find cheap everyday homeware such as plates, mugs, and tableware, cookware as well as more expensive Benjarong porcelain.
 There are loads of different styles and colors to choose from.
 Also dolls, animals, and general decorative items.

-Homeware shops are spread around the market selling decorative items, lighting, bedding, throws, curtains, towels, and all kinds of household items.
+There are Homeware shops around the market selling decorative items, lighting, bedding, throws, curtains, towels, and all kinds of household items.
 More common items in the market that make good small gifts are incense, candles, chopsticks, soaps, oils, bamboo placemats, wooden bowls, wood carvings, and general Thai themed tourist souvenirs such as model tuk-tuks made from beer cans.